compromis/gurtel-quiz/README.md

-# Compromis Rajoy or Homer Simpson
+# Compromis Gürtel Quiz

-> A vue.js quiz app to guess who said the phrase: Homer Simpson or Spanish President Mariano Rajoy
+> A vue.js quiz app to guage your knowledge regarding the Gürtel corruption case in Spain

 ## Build Setup